 Technical Writer Editor Role

 A technical writer-editor writes and/or reviews technical documentation and readies them for general reading.
-With the industrial variety also come different task sets, a technical writer-editor might have.
+With the industrial variety also comes different task sets a technical writer-editor might have.
 Some of the most common tasks are:

 These are some of the most common technical writing and editing tasks, but many technical writers will focus solely on a couple of those.
 Meaning, one technical editor might create research papers in biology, while another technical editor can create technical content for engineering.